Everest Base Camp Trek

 The meals during the trek:

 Our trek takes us to high altitudes near the world’s highest point, which means your body will need enough starch, protein, and nutrition, as food is the body’s fuel for hiking on such massive Himalayan trails.
-The food on this trek is very convenient, but not as convenient as it is in cities.

 Accommodation details during the Trek: